bogdanvuk/pygears/docs/blog/riscv/my_first_instruction.rst

 Verification environment
 ------------------------

-For testing the ISA implementation, I've envisioned a following test:
+For testing the ISA implementation, I've envisioned the following test:

 #.
 Initialize the register file
 #.
 Send a stream of instructions to the processor